stfc/PSyclone/doc/developer_guide/developers.rst

 Available back-ends
 ===================

-Currently, there are two back-ends capable to generating Kernel code (a KernelSchedule with all its children), these are:
+Currently, there are two back-ends capable of generating Kernel code (a KernelSchedule with all its children), these are:

 - `FortranWriter()` in `psyclone.psyir.backend.fortran`
 - `OpenCLWriter()` in `psyclone.psyir.backend.opencl`

-Additionally, there is a `psyclone.psyir.backend.c` back-end, but at the moment it is just capable of processing partial PSyIR expressions.
+Additionally, there is a `psyclone.psyir.backend.c` back-end, but at the moment it is only capable of processing partial PSyIR expressions.

 Parsing Code
 ############